 The best way to enjoy the lovely afternoon sun is on the beach.
 If you want a beach that’s a little more secluded then take the 2km in-and-out trail along a boardwalk through a thriving rainforest.
 This trail leaves from the Schooner Cove carpark and will take you through an overgrown lush forest along a rickety boardwalk which looks like something out of the forbidden forest in Harry Potter.

 Although the overall walk is relatively easy. the boardwalk is slippery, wobbly in certain parts, a little rotted and is missing boards more frequently than you’d prefer but this wonder shouldn’t be missed.
-After the kilometre stroll, you’ll find yourself at Schooner’s Beach.
+After the kilometer stroll, you’ll find yourself at Schooner’s Beach.
 Full of driftwood and pine tree-lined islands just offshore, it’s a quiet place to enjoy the rays of the sun and watch the surfers catching a wave in the distance.
 This beach is best to visit when the tide is out so you have some space to explore.

 Staying in a town right on the ocean, you can’t pass up a serving of fresh seafood for dinner.
 Kuma (meaning bear) is a down-to-earth restaurant serving a simple menu comprised of Japanese-Pacific Northwest fusion.
-Focusing on the shared meal mentality, Kuma mainly serves old family favourites of the Kawai family using fresh local ingredients where possible.
+Focusing on the shared meal mentality, Kuma mainly serves old family favorites of the Kawai family using fresh local ingredients where possible.

 Enjoy your meal with some sake or a local Tofino craft beer.
 Booking isn’t available at this homey eatery.

 Where to Stay